 Rel HREF Lang

-While Bing seems to do pretty well with the meta language tag, Google has recently said they prefer the rel alternate hreflang tag, as described here.
+While Bing seems to do pretty well with the meta language tag, Google has recently said they prefer the rel alternate hreflang tag.
 As I understand it, the tag can be used for defining pages with completely different languages, the same “language” with different spellings and geotargeted areas (e.g. UK and US or Spain and.
 Mexico), or when you translate the page template (header nav, footer, sidebars…) but the main content is in a single language.
 One important thing to remember is that the rel href lang tag for each country/language needs to go on all other pages.
 So the rel alternate hreflang tag referencing the Spanish page needs to be put on the English, Chinese, German… and all other pages.
 As you can imagine, having separate headers for all of these different pages is a hassle.
 Google answered this with support for rel alternate href lang tags in XML sitemaps.

 - Rel Alternate hreflang tags